phinze/phinze.github.io/_posts/2014-11-30-ode-to-the-git-commit.markdown

 rest assured that every commit you push to `master` will live on for the lifetime of the repository.

-And each commit is preserved perfectly, it its entirety, ready to be called up at any time.
+And each commit is preserved perfectly, in its entirety, ready to be called up at any time.
 There's no deterioration, no loss of fidelity over time.
 Your entry into history is permanent.